nhm204/hm_shop/README.md

-This is a project about basic html, css base on shopee.vn!
+This is my project about basic html, css base on shopee.vn!